Th4nat0s/F2BB/README.md

 Security remarks:<br>
-You may replay any of ban or unban broadcast. but broadcast don't pass routers<br>
+You may not replay ban or unban broadcast they are timestamped.<br> Remembre broadcasts don't pass routers<br>
 Update message are send in clear (Who cares)<br>
 Packed are signed with a hmac , 1024 sha1 are done to slow down bruteforce attempt<br>